Huimin0114/Sensor-Measurement/DHT-11 NewFolder/README.md

 </code></pre>

  # Accuracy
- Test plan:
+ * Test plan:

- * Purpose:To evaluate the accuracy of the DHT-11 sensor in measuring temperature and humidity by comparing its readings.
+Purpose: To evaluate the accuracy of the DHT-11 sensor in measuring temperature and humidity by comparing its readings.

-Reference Standard:the accuracy is ±5%RH and ±2℃.
+Reference Standard: the accuracy is ±5%RH and ±2℃.

-Testing Environment:I will test them in a controlled environment that allows for temperature and humidity adjustments (0 to 50°C for temperature and 20% to 80%RH for humidity).
+Testing Environment: I will test them in a controlled environment that allows for temperature and humidity adjustments (0 to 50°C for temperature and 20% to 80%RH for humidity).

-Method:
+* Method:
 1.Let the environment's temperature and humidity to stable for at least 30 minutes at each test point.
 2.Record temperature and humidity readings from both the DHT-11 and the reference instrument simultaneously.
 3.Repeat measurements across various temperature and humidity points to comprehensively assess the DHT-11's performance.